-Survey Results

-The survey queried students about interactions prior to summer orientation, but less than half the students reported interactions of an 'academic' nature prior to orientation.
-Some general findings from the survey reveal their priorities as they started their university studies:
+Survey responses were reported in earlier institutional reports.
+The survey queried students about interactions prior to summer orientation.
+Some general findings from the survey reveal their priorities as they started their university studies (fall 2012):

 - When asked about concerns related to advising issues, students reported most concern about academic performance or 'doing well in my classes' (70%), followed by 'choosing the correct courses' (58%) and the 'ability to get into the classes I need' (58%).
-A total of 47% of the students indicated that they were extremely concerned or concerned about 'Access to advisors when I need them'. - Students reported that their primary advising decisions were shaped by interactions with a campus- based advising resource 24% of the respondents indicated that a college or departmental advisor most influenced their academic decisions, with another 11% indicating that is was staff from a campus support unit.
-However, almost equal number of respondents reported primary influence from a non-campus voice including family (18%), friends (8%) and high school staff (8%).
+A total of 47% of the students indicated that they were extremely concerned or concerned about 'Access to advisors when I need them'. - Students reported that their primary advising decisions were shaped by interactions with a campus-based advising resource; 24% of the respondents indicated that a college or departmental advisor most influenced their academic decisions, with another 11% indicating that is was staff from a campus support unit.
+However, an almost equal number of respondents reported primary influence from a non-campus source, including family (18%), friends (8%) and high school staff (8%).
 In addition, 8% reported that they advised themselves.